eProsima/Fast-DDS-docs/docs/fastdds/getting_started/simple_app/simple_app.rst

 Writing a simple publisher and subscriber application
 ------------------------------------------------------

-This section explains in detail how to create an simple Fast DDS application with a publisher and a subscriber step by step.
+This section details how to create an simple Fast DDS application with a publisher and a subscriber step by step.

 .. contents::